jido/Arcadam/README.md

 The generator applies the following steps in order to transform the contents of the document:

-> _specialchars_ - step that replaces <, >, and & with their corresponding entities for HTML.
-For source blocks, this transformation step enables syntax highlighting as well
+> _specialchars_ - replace special characters with their corresponding entities (`<`, `>` and `&` for HTML).
+In source blocks, this step also enables syntax highlighting
 >
-> _format_ - step that applies inline text formatting
+> _format_ - apply inline text formatting
 >
-> _substitute_ - step that replaces references with substitution values
+> _substitute_ - replace references with substitution values
 >
-> _apply_ - step that applies attributes to blocks and inline text
+> _symbols_ - replace sequences of characters with symbols, for example replace `->` with →
 >
+> _apply_ - apply the attributes on blocks and on inline text
+>
-> _linebreaks_ - step that processes the line break character (+)
+> _linebreaks_ - process the line break character `+`

 The current style class controls which transformation steps are applied.
 For example, code blocks use the ".verbatim" style class which only does the _specialchars_ transformation.

-To choose which steps are applied for a particular style class, define a special substitution "steps" followed by the style class name.
+To choose which steps are applied for a particular style class, define a special substitution "steps" followed by the style class.

 Example:

 ```
-:steps.formatted: format,substitute
+:steps.formatted: substitute,format,symbols
 ```